Zybejde/SystemManagment/README.md

 User Profile: View profile and log out (updates handled in settings page).

 Reports: Generate reports for analysis.
-(Not yet implemented) Dashboard:viewing the reports on the first page(Not yet implemented) Alert-messages of success: for orders supplier pages.(Implemented) Styling the pages with bootstrap or css.(Not yet implemented)
+(Implemented) Dashboard:viewing the reports on the first page(Not yet implemented) Alert-messages of success: for orders supplier pages.(Implemented) Styling the pages with bootstrap or css.(Not yet implemented)